Steve Miccio

 Steve is active with the following groups: Chair of the National Psychiatric Rehabilitation Association (PRA); Board member of CIT International; Subject matter expert for the Re-entry Policy Academy headed by the SAMHSA GAINS Center and Policy Research Associates; Member of the International Crisis Now coalition; Member of the Crisis Residential Association; Member of New York State Suicide Prevention Council; Board member of 2-1-1 policy board of Hudson Valley; Executive member of the Dutchess County Criminal Justice Council (DCCJC); Chair of the Diversion Committee (DCCJC); Member of the Dutchess County Police Reform and Modernization Collaborative; Advisory Board member of the Northeast Caribbean Mental Health Technology Transfer Center.

-Steve lives in the Village of New Paltz, one of NY’s most vibrant college towns; he is originally from Fishkill, NY.
-He enjoys drumming, fishing, gardening, hiking, rocket building, and – most importantly – spending time with his family, including his two amazing daughters, and his partner Renee.
+Steve lives in the Village of New Paltz and originally from Fishkill, NY.
+He enjoys drumming, fishing, gardening, hiking, rocket building, and spending time with his family, including his two amazing daughters, and his partner Renee.

 Ben Groff